Gareth Churcher – Head of Service and Lead Child Protection, Safeguarding and Prevent Officer

 Before this I learnt to play the Trombone and Piano from the age of 5 and had great successes as principal Trombone for St Keverne Band.
 Whilst playing for the Youth Band I gained three National Finals first places and two BBC Youth Band of the Year titles.
 It was whilst playing for the band I met my wife, Claire.
 We have 3 children Maisy, Milly and Charlie who are already showing an interest in music at a very young age.
 I have always had a great interest for composition and after completing a licentiate diploma with the Trinity College of London, I have gone on to be successful in a Masters of Fine Art with Falmouth University specialising in composition.

-Christine Judge – Team Manager for Curriculum and Vocal (2nd Point of Contact for Child Protection & Safeguarding and responsibilities for Health & Safety)
+Christine Judge – Team Manager for Curriculum and Vocal (2nd Point of Contact for Child Protection, Safeguarding & Prevent and responsibilities for Health & Safety)

 My love of music began at an early age at home in Southport with my parents who play piano, organ and violin.
 After gaining grade 8 violin, piano and voice and enjoying many years with Sefton Youth Orchestra I went on to do a Music degree at Manchester University studying these three disciplines as well as music history.
 I stayed in Manchester to complete my PGCE in music and performing arts before moving to London to teach music, performing arts and drama in secondary schools and sixth forms, latterly as Head of department.